ctaylor463/academic-kickstart/content/authors/admin/_index.md

   #url: "www.columbia.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: Charles Taylor is a PhD student in Sustainable Development at Columbia University specializing in environmental economics.
-His research interests include agriculture, land use, ecosystem services, and climate change.

 interests:
 - Environmental economics